dave1010/shmvc/README.md

 SHMVC stands for Simple, Hierarchical Model-View-Controller

-It's a PHP framework for making
+It's a PHP framework for making websites.
+Simple.

 # FAQs